vazquerl/Cuentas_Management_System/README.md

 ## Contact

-For questions or suggestions, reach out to **your-email@example.com** or open an issue on GitHub.
+For questions or suggestions, reach out to vazquerl@gmatc.matc.edu or open an issue on GitHub.